 We looked at a coffee table book that I have, called Heaven and Earth, which is filled with gorgeous photographs that are taken either through a microscope or a telescope.

-And then they got to work!
+And then the hooligans got to work.

-Our supplies for our Earth day craft:
+Supplies for our Earth day craft:

-- Cardboard circles
+- Cardboard circles or paper plates

-They brushed a layer of white glue onto their circles, and then stuck down their squares of tissue paper.
+The kids brushed a layer of white glue onto their circles, and then stuck down their squares of tissue paper.